0xdbe/0xdbe.github.io/_posts/2022-10-23-GitHub-HowToEnableCodeScanningWithSemgrep.md

 Semgrep is a Swiss army knife for static code analysis.

 This article describes how to automate the discovery of coding vulnerabilities with Semgrep and GitHub Workflows.
-For this we will need 2 workflows: full scan and differential scan.
+For this, we will need 2 workflows: full scan and differential scan.

 ## Full scan

-The first workflow is dedicated to scan all codebase of your application and provides a global analysis of the existing.
+The first workflow is dedicated to scan all the codebase of your application and provides a global analysis of the existing.

 To create this workflow, paste the following content in ``.github/workflows/semgrep-full.yaml``: